FAQ: Family Leave Insurance

 Family Leave Insurance does not have any waiting period restrictions built into it.
 Benefits are issued for each family leave day claimed, immediately after they are approved.

-- First, we calculate your average weekly wage.
-We do this by dividing your base year gross earnings by the number of base weeks.
-A "base week" is any week you earn $172 or more.
+1. First, we calculate your average weekly wage.
+We do this by dividing your base year earnings by the number of base weeks.

-- Now, we can determine your weekly benefit rate.
-Claimants are paid two-thirds (2/3) of their average weekly wage, up to a maximum set at the beginning of each calendar year.
-For 2019, the maximum weekly benefit is $650.
+2. Now, we can determine your weekly benefit rate.
+Claimants are paid 85% of their average weekly wage, up to the maximum weekly benefit rate set for that calendar year.

-For example, let’s say Steve's first day of leave is Friday, March 1, 2019.
-To see how much he would receive weekly on Family Leave Insurance, we look at his reported wages for the first four of the last 5 completed quarters:
+For example, let’s say Steve's first day of family leave is Friday, March 4, 2022.
+To see how much he would receive weekly on Family Leave Insurance, we look at his reported wages for the first four of the last five completed quarters:

 |Previous Completed Quarters||Timeframe Covered||Total Earnings||Number of Base Weeks|